joedolson/my-calendar/src/readme.txt

 * Bug fix: Unset search variable in auto-generated display hashes.
 * New filters: Filter event object. (multilanguage support in Pro)
 * New filter: Filters on single event HTML. (multilanguage support in Pro)
+* Add: `language` attribute in main, today, and upcoming events shortcodes.

 = 3.3.14 =